NunoFrazao/NunoFrazao/README.md

 # 💫 About Me:
-🔭 I am currently working at NETmanage SA<br>🌱 I’m currently learning React
+🔭 I am currently working at NETmanage SA<br>🌱 I’m currently working on a mobile app using React Native and django + learning React

 ## 🌐 Socials: